 Organised ‘Den’ Activities

-- The Lion’s Den Swim Camp (for our 14-year old’s) – 13/14 January 2021.
-Camp will conclude with (optional) participation in the Portsea Swim Classic (scheduled for the 23rd January).
+- The Lion’s Den Swim Camp (for our 14-year old’s) – January 2022.
+Camp will conclude with (optional) participation in the Portsea Swim Classic.
 Come and be part of the Point Leo Youth team!

 - The Lion’s Den Social Activity

-- The Lion’s Den water and beach sessions – practise the skills developed in Nippers at a number of dedicated sessions in January
+- The Lion’s Den water and beach sessions for all Cadets – practise the skills developed in Nippers at a number of dedicated sessions in January

 Life Saving Awards

 Provides participants with the skills and knowledge to manage an emergency first aid situation until professional medical support is available.
 Participants will become a specialised first aid patrolling member.
 They can further develop their skills by completing additional emergency care awards.

 Participants must be a minimum of 15 years of age on 30th September in the year they complete the course.
 There is a theory component and a physical component (successfully complete a 200m run, 200m swim, 200m run within 8 minutes) to the qualification.
 All prospective participants must have completed a 400m swim in 9 minutes or less in a swimming pool or measured open water course before training starts in the surf.

 A participant does not need to have an SRC qualification as a prerequisite for Bronze Medallion.

 Come along and patrol with your lifesaving friends!

-All Cadets with their SRC qualification are automatically allocated to a Patrol group with friends.
-The season’s patrol roster is released and emailed to each SRC at the start of the season in November and covers all rostered patrols for that group until the end of the season.
+All Cadets with their SRC or Bronze qualificationa are automatically allocated to a Patrol group with friends.
+The season’s patrol roster is released and emailed to members at the start of the season in November and covers all rostered patrols for that group until the end of the season.